mjohnson518/supernova-web/docs/nova-docs/overview/roadmap.md

 1. **Security First**: We will never sacrifice security for convenience or speed.
 2. **Unlimited Scalability**: We are committed to building systems that can scale to global needs.
 3. **Planetary Sustainability**: We believe blockchain must be a force for environmental good.
+4. **Practical Quantum Resistance**: We are building for a post-quantum world from day one.
+5. **Inclusive Governance**: We believe in community-driven decision making.

 The Supernova team is actively working to deliver on this roadmap, with regular progress updates and community involvement throughout the journey.
 Together, we're building more than just a blockchain—we're creating infrastructure for a more secure, efficient, and sustainable digital future.